khendrikse/khendrikse.github.io/posts/hashes-are-surprisingly-fun.md

 title: 'Hashes are surprisingly fun'
 published: true
 date: '2022-03-22'
 intro: I am no mathematical genius.
 In fact, far from it.
 But I’ve learned to appreciate the small things in life, like encountering a chatty cat on the street or having a cup of tea in the afternoon.
 And just recently I started to really appreciate hashes.
-Not the food, but the mathmatical algorithm type.
+Not the food, but the mathematical algorithm type.
 Why?
 Let me tell you.
 tags: beginner
 cover_image: 2022-03-22.jpg
 cover_image_alt: a cabinet with little drawers.